Eastern gray squirrel: Behavior and ecology

 Eastern gray squirrels build a type of nest, known as a drey, in the forks of trees, consisting mainly of dry leaves and twigs.
 The dreys are roughly spherical, about 30 to 60 cm in diameter and are usually insulated with moss, thistledown, dried grass, and feathers to reduce heat loss.
 Males and females may share the same nest for short times during the breeding season, and during cold winter spells.
 Squirrels may share a drey to stay warm.
 They may also nest in the attic or exterior walls of a house, where they may be regarded as pests, as well as fire hazards due to their habit of gnawing on electrical cables.
 In addition, squirrels may inhabit a permanent tree den hollowed out in the trunk or a large branch of a tree.

-Eastern gray squirrels are crepuscular, or more active during the early and late hours of the day, and tend to avoid the heat in the middle of a summer day.
+Eastern gray squirrels exhibit diurnal or crepuscular behavior depending on the season, and tend to avoid the heat in the middle of a summer day.
 They do not hibernate.

-Squirrels are creatures that bite people and rob them of their food.
-They can attack people by biting their hands.
-Squirrels can dwell in attics or on rooftops by creating nests.
-Before burying an acorn, a squirrel actually shovels its face inside of it, making it easier to find afterwards.
-Squirrels gnaw on items to postpone the appearance of their front teeth.
-To prevent the lower jaw and cranium from developing into their front teeth once they start to emerge, they gnaw on objects that wear down their teeth.